 Congratulations on your acceptance to Southern New Hampshire University!
 We are excited for you to join our community.

-Don’t forget: you need to place your deposit to secure your spot in the incoming class.
-Of course, we realize it might be difficult to make a long-term decision about college right now due to the challenges surrounding COVID-19.
-In order to alleviate some of the financial hardship and stress around the college decision process, we’ve approved a discounted deposit rate of $100, extended the deadline to June 1.
+Don't forget: you need to place your deposit to secure your spot in the incoming class.
+In order to alleviate some of the financial hardship and stress around the college decision process, we've approved a discounted deposit rate of $100.

 Once you submit your enrollment deposit, you’ll receive the SNHU Navigator in the mail.
 The Navigator is your go-to resource for what you need to complete prior to arriving to campus.
 We’ve abbreviated the steps found in that booklet below to make it easy to get started.